PAMinerva/paminerva.github.io/docs/LearnVulkan/00-Introduction-and-prerequisites.md

 ## 2.1 - Hardware

-Obviously, you need system with a Vulkan-capable graphics card if you want to run the samples examined in this tutorial series.
+Obviously, if you want to run the samples examined in this tutorial series, you need a system with a Vulkan-capable graphics card.
 Actually, most of the GPUs produced in the last decade should be compatible.
 However, you can directly verify it by running **vkcube**, a simple Vulkan test program you can find in the Vulkan-Tools repo, or in the Vulkan SDK (more on this shortly). <br>
 Also, make sure to update the drivers for your graphics card to the latest version.

 <br>